ocaml/dune/doc/usage.rst

 When a library is not available in the workspace, dune will look it up in the installed world, and expect it to be already compiled.

-It looks up external libraries using a specific list of search pathes.
-A list of search pathes is specific to a given build context and is determined as follow:
+It looks up external libraries using a specific list of search paths.
+A list of search paths is specific to a given build context and is determined as follow:

 #. if the ``ocamlfind`` is present in the ``PATH`` of the context, use each line